WebAssembly/spec/md-proto/WebAssembly.md

  - a *function [string]*, identifying a function inside that module to import.

 **Validation:**
- - The signature index of each array element is checked to be within the bounds of the [Type Section](#type-section) array.
+ - The signature index of each array element is required to be within the bounds of the [Type Section](#type-section) array.

 TODO: Describe the semantics of imports: module name resolution, function name